wangjk321/rinkou2021/source/UploadPiP.md

-# Upload your python package to pypi
+# Upload the python package to pypi

 ## 1. Prepare a `__init__.py` and `__main__.py` file for your package.